Anzat-le-Luguet

 Anzat-le-Luguet ([ɑ̃za lə lyɡɛ]; Antiac dau Luguet) is a commune in the Puy-de-Dôme department in Auvergne-Rhône-Alpes in central France.
 It is in the canton of Brassac-les-Mines.

+Geography

+Anzat-le-Luguet is located in the heart of the volcanic massif of Cézallier, with its highest point situated near the village center: the Signal du Luguet (1,547 m).